nickjbell/8311holdings/index.md

-## Welcome to GitHub Pages

-8311 Holdings is a private investment company backed by the Family Office of Nick Bell.
+## 8311 Holdings is a private investment company backed by the Family Office of Nick Bell.

 Bell built his career at the intersection of media & technology, selling his first company, Teenfront.com at the age of 16.
 Bell went on to lead product digital and product strategy at News corporation and then formed Snap Inc’s content business.